-Appendix E: 2022-23 Mandatory Annual Return - Preliminary Reporting Timetable
+Appendix E: 2023-24 Mandatory Annual Return -Preliminary Reporting Timetable

-Agencies need to develop a detailed plan with key stakeholders, including auditors, to achieve these deadlines.
-Plans should allow sufficient time for management review and involvement of Audit and Risk Committees as applicable.
+Agencies need to develop a detailed plan with key stakeholders, including auditors, to achieve these year-end deadlines.
+Plans should allow sufficient time for management review and involvement of ARCs as applicable.

-Annual Return Procedure 2023 Agencies to submit 30 June 2023 Prime return consistent with the draft Financial Statements to Treasury.
-Tuesday, 18th July Agencies to submit 30 June 2023 Annual Financial Statements to the Audit Office (including supporting work-papers for the Audit Office) and Treasury.
-Tuesday 1st August Agencies to submit Preliminary Annual Return and the completed Supplementary Return to Treasury.
-Tuesday, 1st August Revisions to data submitted as part of the preliminary or final Annual Return for changes in financial statements and note disclosures for all subsequent adjustments and errors (corrected or uncorrected) above \$5 million.
-All Agencies are required to provide an Appendix B , including nil returns.
-Thursday, 17th August Agencies to provide Final Annual Return to Treasury.
-Within one day of receiving the signed Independent Auditor's Report Notification of events after the 30 June 2023 reporting period (post balance sheet events).
-Within one day of the Agency becoming aware of the issue Treasury to submit draft Consolidated State Financial Statements to the Audit Office.
-Tuesday, 12th September
+Annual Return Procedure 2024 Agencies to submit 30 June 2024 Prime return consistent with the draft Financial Statements to Treasury.
+Tuesday, 16 July Agencies to submit 30 June 2024 Annual Financial Statements to the Audit Office (including supporting work-papers for the Audit Office) and Treasury.
+Tuesday, 30 July Agencies to submit Preliminary Annual Return and the completed Supplementary Return to Treasury.
+Tuesday, 30 July Agencies to complete Update to the Preliminary Annual Return in PRIME (in previous years referred to as Appendix B submission) no later than 1 day after errors (in aggregate, above \$5 million) are identified (corrected or uncorrected).
+All Agencies are required to complete this return by 15 August 2024, including nil returns.
+Thursday, 15 August Agencies to provide Final Annual Return to Treasury.
+Within one day of receiving the signed Independent Auditor's Report Notification of events after the 30 June 2024 reporting period (post balance sheet events).
+Within one day of the Agency becoming aware of the issue